ericoporto/HowToBuildAPC/HOWTOBUILDAPC.md

 money to put in your next build too.

-A computer can be built to surf the web and text editing, image editing, video editing, use as home theater computer, casual gamming, high resolution high framerate gamming, personal file server, web server, or even heavy mathematical simulations.
+A computer can be built to surf the web and text editing, image editing, video editing, use as home theater computer, casual gaming, high resolution high framerate gaming, personal file server, web server, or even heavy mathematical simulations.
 And of course, the computer can also be built for a combination of the previous statements - which will be the case most of time.
 Once you have the purpose sorted out, find out which softwares you will be using in it, and look